franciscovfonseca/Azure-Honey-Net-SOC/README.md

 I used **Log Analytics** to Ingest Logs from various sources into our Environment, than leveraged **Microsoft Sentinel** to Build Attack Maps, Trigger Alerts & Create Incidents.

-I also used **Microsoft Defender for Cloud** as a Data Source for the Log Analytics Workspace and to Assess the Virtual Machines' Configurations relative to **Regulatory Frameworks & Security Controls**.
+I also Enabled **Microsoft Defender for Cloud** as a Data Source for the Log Analytics Workspace and to assess the Virtual Machines' Configurations relative to *Regulatory Frameworks & Security Controls*.

 Following that, I configured Log Collection on the Insecure Environment, set Security Metrics and then observed the Environment for 24 hours.

-After Investigating the Incidents that Microsoft Sentinel generated during that period, I incorporated Security Controls to address the Incidents and Harden our Environment, based on recommendations from Microsoft Defender.
+After Investigating the Incidents that Microsoft Sentinel generated during that period, I incorporated Security Controls to address the Incidents and Harden our Environment, based on recommendations from **Microsoft Defender (*NIST 800-53*)**.

 <details close>
-<summary> After a second 24-hour Observation Period, these were the Metrics collected during the Post-Remediation phase of the Project:</summary>
+<summary> For the Post-Remediation phase of this Project and after a second 24-hour Observation Period, these were the Metrics collected:</summary>

 - ```SecurityEven``` ➜ Windows Event Logs